Dharma-09/CI-CD-pipelines-examples/Jenkins/README.md

 ### Git Merges & Backports

-Automatically merge one branch into another upon any change eg. backport between environment branches such as any hotfixes in Staging to Dev:## QuickStart
+Automatically merge one branch into another upon any change eg. backport between environment branches such as any hotfixes in Staging to Dev:## QuickStartw

 ```groovy
 @Library('github.com/harisekhon/jenkins@master') _